Gizra/og/README.txt

 INTEGRATION
 ---------------------
+- I recommend enabling the job_queue.module.
+When you do, group email notifications are sent during cron runs, instead of immediately after a post is submitted.
+This speeds up posting a lot, for big groups.
+The delay also helps authors fix typos in their posts before the mail is sent.
 - This module exposes an API for retrieving and managing subscriptions via direct PHP functions [og_save_subscription()] and via XMLRPC.

 UNIT TESTING